kalyanigunda-rgb/Alzheimer-s_Prediction/README.md

 # How
 Early Detection can be possible using advance computersied Techqiues which are used in the space and other challenging Domains using Object Detection.
 The MRI Images are fed to Machine learning Algorithms.

-**
-Here the Pre-trained Deep learning Tools hit the Successfull achievments to predict the initial Alzheimer's condition**
+Here the Pre-trained Deep learning Tools hit the Successfull achievments to predict the initial Alzheimer's condition
+# Model Training
+# Prerequisites
+Required packages can be installed on python3.6 environment via command

+pip3 install -r requirements.txt
+ in the Google GPU platform
+# Data
+The preprocessing tools that extracts medical code for datasets are enclosed in data python3 preprocess_{dataset}.py --input_path {dataset_path} --output_path {storage_path}

+# Train

+# Architecture